ManimCommunity/manim/docs/source/guides/deep_dive.rst

 .. warning::

+    The scene captures the immutable session specification and output plan before renderer initialization.
 The manager coordinates the scene lifecycle, while the renderer still owns its camera, clock, play count, skip state, and file writer.
-The manager currently exposes these through forwarding properties.
+The manager exposes these through forwarding properties.

 The rest of this article is concerned with the last line in our toy example script::